 They will tolerate confinement very well especially if you give them some height in the pen.

 All of the breeds above are suitable for small backyards and close neighbors.

 If you live in an urban setting, town or village check with your local building officer to make sure you can keep chickens and if so how many.

-And as for the usual chicken noise such as the egg song, there really is not much you can do except to build away from your neighbors and perhaps put in some shrubs or fencing to deflect and absorb the noise.
+As for the usual chicken noise such as the egg song, there is really not much you can do except to build away from your neighbors and perhaps put in some shrubs or fencing to deflect and absorb the noise.

 Do not be afraid to try bantams.
-The eggs may be a bit smaller but they are equally as delicious as standard eggs!
+The eggs may be a bit smaller but they are just as delicious as standard eggs!

 Let us know which breeds you think do well in small backyards in the comments section below…